SystemView

 Bus hardfault when running SystemView without Java Virtual Machine (JVM)

 The function LLMJVM_MONITOR_SYSTEMVIEW_send_task_list(); triggers a Bus Hardfault when no JVM is launched.
-To solve this issue, comment this function call in SEGGER_SYSVIEW_Config_FreeRTOS.c when you run SystemView without launching the JVM.
+To solve this issue, comment this function call out in SEGGER_SYSVIEW_Config_FreeRTOS.c when you run SystemView without launching the JVM.